Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/bluetooth.md

             await WaitDiscoveryFlag();
         ```

-        You can discover a nearby remote Bluetooth device, if the remote device Bluetooth is enabled and in a discovery mode.
+        You can discover a nearby remote Bluetooth device if the remote device's Bluetooth is enabled and in discovery mode.

         To stop the device discovery, call the `BluetoothAdapter.StopDiscovery()` method: